iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/shell.rst

 Here, the square brackets (``[`` and ``]``) around OPTION and FILE indicate that these are *optional* inputs - the program will run without any inputs at all.
 Later, we will see examples of programs that have *required* inputs.

+The ``...`` after OPTION and FILE indicates that there can be multiple inputs: we can use multiple options at a time, as well as name multiple files (or directories) to list information about.

 When we call ``ls``, we can include a number of options to change the output.
 We can also specify which file(s) (or directories) we want to list information about - as we have seen, without any additional input, ``ls`` defaults to listing the contents of the current working directory.